Ranggis/Answer-CodingBat-Py---By-Ranggis/README.md

 # Answer-CodingBat-Py---By-Ranggis
-This is answer of codingbat task or challenger, i give is answer of logic1 and string1 in codingbat python
+This is answer of codingbat task or challenger, i give is answer of logic 1 and string 1 in codingbat python